RiskoZoSlovenska/lua-colorblindness-visualizer/README.md

 # Lua Colorblindness Visualizer

-A small library (like it literally exposes a single function (so far)) which applies a colorblindness filter on images.
+A small library that can be used to apply colorblindness filters on images.
+Used mostly as an inside joke in one of the communities I frequent.

-Uses an algorithm explained nicely by https://ixora.io/projects/colorblindness/color-blindness-simulation-research/.
+This project is only possible thanks to https://ixora.io/projects/colorblindness/color-blindness-simulation-research/, from where I copied all the matrixes from.

-Currently only the tritanopia filter is implemented, but I plan on adding others.
+## Installation

-***Disclaimer:** I have virtually no knowledge (yet) of math and color matrixes and human light perception and so on.
-I'm merely putting what I read into code.*
+Coming to [lit](https://luvit.io/lit.html) and [luarocks](https://luarocks.org/) soon (hopefully).

-## Docs
+Depends on [vips-utils](https://github.com/RiskoZoSlovenska/lua-vips-utils), and on either [lua-vips](https://github.com/libvips/lua-vips) or [lit-vips](https://github.com/bilal2453/lit-vips).

-TBA
+## TODO

-***Note:** Do note that I mostly plan on using this my own personal purposes so the interface may change at any time.*
+* Docs

-## Installation and dependencies
+* More tests

-Coming to popular lua package managers soon (not actually lol)
+* Publish to lit

-Requires [lua-vips](https://github.com/libvips/lua-vips), which in turn depends on [libvips](http://libvips.github.io/libvips) and [LuaJIT](https://luajit.org/).
+* Publish to luarocks